kurtbrose/relativity/README.rst

-Returning to the restaurants and cities example, what if a restaurant can have multiple locations and we need to keep track of how many cities each restaurant is in, as well as how many restaurants are in each city.
+Returning to the restaurants and cities example, what if a restaurant can have multiple locations and we need to keep track of which cities each restaurant is in, as well as which restaurants are in each city.

 Note that we allow a restaurant to have multiple locations within the same city, so sets must be used